-Internal inspections are completed on a routine basis and focus on all areas of the facility.
+Internal inspections are completed on a routine basis and includeall areas of the facility.
 The purpose of these inspections is to identify environmental as well as health and safety issues.
 WSC members carry out routine site inspections.
 After an inspection, the findings are documented, corrective actions identified, and submitted to responsible personnel to address.
 Depending on the complexity of the finding immediate action may be required (i.e. equipment shutdown), or the action may be incorporated into meeting minutes, or tracked in the ATS.

-In the reporting period, the In-Duct Sampling and Verification of Sampling Train work instruction was revised for clarity and the Liquid Effluent work instruction was improved with respect to pH requirements.
-Minor administrative updates were made to three other environmental documents.
+In the reporting period, the Exhaust Air Sampling and Continuous Boundary Air Sampling work instructions were updated to clarify EHS Specialist responsibilities.
+Minor administrative updates were made to one other environmental document.